This year’s Study Day was held on Thursday 20th June at De Montfort University, Leicester on the theme of Education.

 - Wear your own shoes, walk in someone else’s Sarah Lambshead, National Education Sector Manager at Willmott Dixon

-1:45pm visit to George Davies Building, University of Leicester.
+George Davies Building, University of Leicester.
 Designed to minimise environmental impact while providing a pleasant space in which to teach, learn and work, the George Davies Centre is the largest non-residential building in the UK to meet the exacting ‘Passivhaus’ standard.

-4:00pm visit to the Vijay Patel Building, De Montfort University.
+Vijay Patel Building, De Montfort University.
 Designed to be an energy-efficient, cost-effective building solution, making the most of renewable energy.
 The brief was to create a comfortable, inspiring environment for students and staff, achieve a BREEAM Excellent rating and comply with Leicester City Council’s planning requirements for sustainability.

 Information on last year’s study day can be found here.